Classical Simulability from Operator Entanglement Scaling: Proofs of Main Results

 \subsection{Proof of Theorem~\ref{thm:otoc}}

-We now move on to the question of the efficient simulability of higher-order OTOCs using MPOs.
+\appendixcontentsline{subsection}{3.
+Proof of Theorem 3}{} We now move on to the question of the efficient simulability of higher-order OTOCs using MPOs.
 Our first task is to relate the difference between OTOCs to a Hilbert-Schmidt distance between the operator $O_N$ and an approximation $\tilde{O}_{N,\chi}$.
 To reduce notational clutter in this section, we write $O \equiv O_N$ and $\tilde{O} \equiv \tilde{O}_{N,\chi}$.
 Using a telescoping sum identity, we know that for any matrices $X$ and $Y$,

 It is readily checked that the $2k$-OTOC can be rewritten in terms of a trace over $k$ replicas of Hilbert space,

 where $T_{\gamma}$ is the unitary which cyclically permutes the replicas: sending the first to the second, the second to the third, etc. Combining Eqs.~\eqref{eq:telescope} and \eqref{eq:replica_otoc}, and returning back to a single replica representation of the $2k$-OTOC, we can bound the error